 (B) the iodized version is good for a slow thyroid because it contains iodine.

 - A big negative with white salt is that it contains additives that you don’t want – fluoride and anti-caking agents.

 So go ahead and continue using Himalayan salt or do what I do – use Celtic Sea salt the majority of the time.

 And don’t worry about the added salt raising your blood pressure.
 The majority of salt in your diet comes from packaged foods.
-The real cause of hypertension is the change in your hormones due to aging.
+The real cause of blood pressure problems is the change in your hormones due to aging.

-You can get more details about improving your blood pressure and still enjoy eating salt, by visiting the special link, where I reveal how I quickly lowered my dad’s blood pressure in just a few days – no diet changes or drugs.
+You can get more details about supporting healthy blood pressure and still enjoying eating salt, by visiting the special link, where I reveal how my dad’s blood pressure got healthy in just a few days – no diet changes or drugs.